dltj/dltj-blog/_posts/2024-06-20-ils-without-patron-data.md

 ## Pairwise-ID as _THE_ library system ID
 In our ideal library system aiming to minimize personal data collection, the pairwise-id becomes the unique identifier in the library system.
-(There are some drawbacks to using the pairwise-id as the unique identifier...we'll get to those later.)
+(There are some drawbacks to using the pairwise-id as the unique identifier...[see the discussion](https://dltj.org/article/ils-without-patron-data-details/#deanonymization) in the third post of this series.)
 The first time the library system's SP gets a new pairwise-id, it creates a new user record in the system.
 The system uses other attributes from the IdP to determine privileges for this new record - for instance, a "student" status gets a normal loan period, a "faculty" status gets an extended loan period, and a "conference visitor" status gets blocked from borrowing.